 Thursday - 8:30am - 2pm

 Friday - 8am - 1pm

 F-1 visa students must comply with the regulations stipulated by the United States Bureau of Customs and Immigration Service (USCIS).
 All students are responsible for maintaining their immigration status.
-Briefly, you must follow these ten regulations:
+Briefly, you must follow the ten regulations below:

 All F1 visa students at Millsaps College are enrolled in the USCIS’ Student and Exchange Visitor Information System (SEVIS).
 SEVIS is an electronic reporting system that is required by the U.S. government.
 The university is required to report information about international and exchange students and scholars to the USCIS on a regular basis, including, but not limited to:

-For more details about the SEVIS system, please contact the International Student Advisor.
+For more details about the SEVIS system, please contact the DSO at email@example.com.

 All F-1 international students are eligible for on-campus employment.
 For on-campus work, F-1 students are subject to the following rules:

 If you are interested in working on-campus, please contact the Center for Career Education for assistance in finding an on-campus position.
 Once you have secured a position, contact the, International Student Advisor, for help acquiring a social security number.

 Curricular Practical Training (CPT) is employment which is "an integral part of an established curriculum," including: "alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsored employers through cooperative agreements with the school."
 [8CFR 214.2(f)(10)(i)]